U.S. indicts Indivior over Suboxone opioid treatment marketing

 The case is U.S. v.
 Indivior Inc, et al, U.S. District Court, Western District of Virginia, No. 19-cr-00016.

-Reporting by Eric Beech; Editing by David Alexander and James Dalgleish
+Reporting by Nate Raymond in Boston; Additional reporting by Eric Beech in Washington; Editing by James Dalgleish and Peter Cooney